 Nothing special about me to justify how this next thing happened.

-She was there on a Saturday when we opened half day ... and she sat on a stool in the shop and waited
+She was there on a Saturday when we opened half day. . . and she sat on a stool in the shop

 Now, my divorce was painful, and the papers were actually filed three times and violated twice.

 After the second set of paperwork I accepted a job out of New York as a sales rep west of the Mississippi.

 Chuck came from Texas and I left to Texas.
 I moved to El Paso Texas to be at the center of my empire !